spacetelescope/webbpsf/docs/index.rst

 **What this software does NOT do:**

-* Contain in itself any detailed thermal or optical model of JWST
+* Contain in itself any detailed thermal or optical model of JWST.
+For the results of end-to-end integrated simulations of JWST, see for instance `Predicted JWST imaging performance <http://proceedings.spiedigitallibrary.org/proceeding.aspx?articleid=1362264>` (Knight, Lightsey, & Barto; Proc.
+SPIE 2012).
-* Model any of the spectrograph optics or spectroscopy modes.
+* Model spectrally dispersed PSFs produced by any of the spectrograph gratings.
+It does, however, let you produce monochromatic PSFs in these modes, suitable for stitching together into spectra using some other software.
 * Model any detector effects such as pixel MTF, intrapixel sensitivity variations, interpixel capacitance, or any noise sources.
 Add those separately with your favorite detector model code.